WillTDA/Discord.js-Akinator/README.md

             childMode: childMode, // Defaults to "false"
             gameType: gameType, // Defaults to "character"
             useButtons: useButtons, // Defaults to "false"
-            embedColor: embedColor // Defaults to "RANDOM"
+            embedColor: embedColor // Defaults to "Random"
         });
     };
 });